Using an employer of record in Singapore

 Companies are required to pay workers in certain sectors according to the Progressive Wage Model.
 This sets out minimum salaries for those working in cleaning, food services, waste management, security, and more.

 Salary payment is subject to strict rules in Singapore.
-Salaries must be paid at least monthly, and non-payment or late payment is an offence.
-Employers are required to provide itemized payslips and to pay all salaries within 7 days of the end of the salary period.
+Salaries must be paid once a month, and non-payment or late payment is an offence.
+Employers are required to provide itemized payslips and to pay all salaries on the last working day of the month.

 Other rules apply when an employee leaves or is terminated, as well as when remuneration includes commission.